minchiguerre/minchiguerre/README.md

 - 👋 Hi, I’m @minchiguerre
-- 👀 I’m interested em ser um grande tecnico em informatica
+- 👀 I’m interestedin being a great computer technician
-- 🌱 I’m currently learning informatica
+- 🌱 I’m currently learning Computing
-- 💞️ I’m looking to collaborate em ser um tecnico em informatica
+- 💞️ I’m looking to collaboratein being a great citizen and technician in my role.
-- 📫 How to reach me chama no instagram
+- 📫 How to reach call me on instagram @minchiguerre__

 <!---